Busting the Myths About the White Boxer Dog

 ~ Josh Billings

-The Myths Behind the Breed
+The Myths Behind the White Boxer Dog

 The White Boxer has always been at the heart of controversy with canine breeders.
 It is unfortunate that though they are a Boxer breed that because of the color of their coat they are not considered ideal in the dog breeding competition arena due to skin allergies that cause severe reactions, possible hearing loss, and skin cancer susceptible.
 Below are a few myths about the White Boxer breed: